SPARKLE: A Nonparametric Approach for Online Decision-Making with High-Dimensional Covariates: Sparse Additive Regularized Kernel Learning

-Proposition~\ref{prop:HMsupport} shows that as the algorithm progresses, the exploration region shrinks, whereas the exploitation region expands.
-In addition, the increment in the exploitation region originates from the exploration region.
-These results highlight the algorithm's adaptive shift from exploration to exploitation over time.
-Figure~\ref{fig:evolution} illustrates this shift using an example with two arms.
+Proposition~\ref{prop:HMsupport} shows that, as the algorithm progresses, the exploration region shrinks while the exploitation region expands, with growth in the latter coming only from the former.
+Thus exploration regions transition into exploitation regions but never the reverse, yielding a one-way progression: once uncertainty is resolved, it remains resolved, substantially reducing the exploration burden.
+Although such irreversibility could, in principle, propagate early errors, our uniform accuracy across epochs (Proposition~\ref{prop:Aqhold}) mitigates this risk.
+Figure~\ref{fig:evolution} illustrates the shift using an examples with two arms.

+The reliability of SPARKLE’s exploration--exploitation transition comes from its core idea of contextual difficulty routing: a sequential arm screening procedure that matches estimation precision to how hard it is to tell arms apart in a region.
+Historical estimators $\hat f_{k,h}$ act as increasingly fine sieves.
+In early rounds, coarse sieves quickly resolve easy regions with large reward gaps, enabling safe, immediate exploitation with few samples.
+Later, finer sieves focus on hard regions near decision boundaries, keeping exploration only where comparisons remain uncertain.
+As a result, exploration effort concentrates where discrimination is most difficult, which uses data efficiently.

+This process is reinforced by feedback.
+When several arms stay active near a boundary, uniform randomization among them directs new samples to those high-uncertainty contexts.
+The added data improves later estimators, which further sharpens screening where it matters.

+If one relied only on the latest estimators, one would need high precision everywhere, which would force broad exploration and lead to high regret.
+SPARKLE avoids this by concentrating exploration on critical regions and shrinking the scope of exploration elsewhere.
+To keep estimation error low within these localized supports, we need regularity of the sample supports.
+Sparse additive models can fail if the critical regions are highly fragmented and the overall support violates $\mathscr{C}$-regularity.
+Section~\ref{sec:sample-supports} introduces the needed geometric properties, and Proposition~\ref{prop:cnstlength} provides the guarantees.